patreilly/amazon-nova-samples/customization/SageMakerUilts/SageMakerJobsMonitoring/README.md

 # SageMaker Job Monitoring
-This folder features a collection of observability scripts sourrounding Sagemaker HyerPod and Training Jobs.
+This folder features a collection of observability scripts surrounding Sagemaker HyperPod and Training Jobs.
 Please visit any of the below links to see instructions for using each of the scripts

 - [SageMaker Training Job & HyperPod Job Status Email Notifications](#sagemaker-training-job--hyperpod-job-status-email-notifications)